 (Note: I am not a therapist.
-I am a life coach who have found these therapy derived tools immensely helpful.
-If you need therapy, rather than coaching, I do recommend working with a therapist uses ACT.)
+I am a life coach/healer who has found these therapy derived tools immensely helpful.
+If you need therapy, rather than coaching, I do recommend working with a therapist who uses ACT.)

 Tool # 1: Acceptance

 When you fight against the present moment, whether that is an external or an internal experience, that resistance creates MORE suffering, not less.

 It is kind of like trying to push a beach ball under water.
 The harder you push, the higher it flies into the air.